How to Screen and Manage Candidates with Indeed for Employers

 When interviewing candidates on Indeed, your team can also be included in the process.
 You can add additional team members by sharing a guest link to your interview.

 Using the link will allow your team members to have Guest permissions.
 They can screen share, use the chat feature and blur their background.

 How can I export my list of candidates?

 To export candidates for a specific role from the Candidates Page, choose a job, select all candidates by clicking the checkbox at the top left and select Export Candidates.
 If you don’t see the Export Candidates button, make sure to activate two-factor authentication (2FA) for your account.

 Can candidates see my notes?

-No, any notes you log about candidates will remain private unless you choose to share them with your colleagues.
+No notes you log about candidates will remain private unless you share them with your colleagues.
 Candidates will never see your notes.

 What happens when I reject a candidate?

-When you move a candidate to a status of Rejected, you can choose to send a rejection letter by clicking the Compose a rejection email button.
+When you move a candidate to a Rejected status, you can send a rejection letter by clicking the Compose a rejection email button.
 Here are some tips for writing effective rejection emails to candidates.
 Alternatively, you can choose to send them an automated email letting them know they are no longer being considered through Indeed Employer Assist.